 We are a family run country tearoom & restaurant nestled in Dimmingsdale, Alton in the heart of the beautiful Churnet Valley in Staffordshire.

-For over 35 years, we have offered a range of high quality, traditional home-made food – from hearty breakfasts, to delicious three course lunches to tasty snacks – not to mention our extensive range of mouth watering homemade desserts!
+For 40 years, we have offered a range of high quality, traditional home-made food – from hearty breakfasts, to delicious three course lunches to tasty snacks – not to mention our extensive range of mouth watering homemade desserts!

 Our menu is home-made and we pride ourselves on using only the best ingredients – many of which are sourced from local suppliers within the Staffordshire Moorlands.

 Whether you chose to eat in our cosy beamed snug, our airy garden room or alfresco in our beautiful gardens overlooking the woodland, we guarantee you’ll find the atmosphere warm and welcoming.

 And, of course as well as enjoying a delicious meal you can take in the beauty and tranquillity of this spectacular valley by strolling through Dimmingsdale using one of the established woodland walks.

 As part of the valley’s transformation in the 1800’s, the Earl of Shrewsbury commissioned the design of two gatehouses within his estate – Dimmingsdale Lodge (now the Ramblers Retreat) and Pink Lodge (opposite the lower gates to Alton Towers).